To clarify the obligations of the designated manager (DM) with respect to the supervision of pharmacy personnel.

 The DM is responsible for ensuring that delegation protocols within the pharmacy are in compliance with College policy on the delegation of controlled acts.
-The DM ensures that, where the practice of a controlled act is delegated by one member to another, it is done according to the terms, conditions, and limitations of each member’s certificate of registration.
+The DM ensures that, where the practice of a controlled act is delegated by one registrant to another, it is done according to the terms, conditions, and limitations of each registrant’s certificate of registration.

 The DM will support safe medication practices within the pharmacy through the development of policies and procedures to ensure that clinically relevant information that impacts patient care is immediately available to appropriate staff members, including drug recalls, advisories, and warnings.
 The DM will ensure that an appropriate risk assessment and management system is in place to mitigate risks to patient safety and to prevent medication incidents.

 A pharmacy is a health information custodian as defined in the Personal Health Information Protection Act, 2004.
 The owner of the pharmacy is ultimately accountable for the personal health information collected and retained within the pharmacy, including with respect to a remote dispensing location if any; however, the DM has the responsibility to ensure the pharmacy practice meets the requirements of legislation and regulation.
 The DM must ensure that the appropriate policies and procedures required to use, protect, store and dispose of personal health information are in place and that staff receive training on their duties in this regard.
 The DM is responsible to ensure that the appropriate record retention schedules are in place and that back up and recovery systems are maintained according to legislated standards.

-In managing and supervising professional staff members, the DM will take measures to restrict the practice of an incapacitated and/or incompetent member to protect public safety.
-Where such measures are taken, the DM will document his or her observations, the steps taken to restrict the practice of the member, and any support given to the member to recover capacity.
+In managing and supervising professional staff members, the DM will take measures to restrict the practice of an incapacitated and/or incompetent registrant to protect public safety.
+Where such measures are taken, the DM will document his or her observations, the steps taken to restrict the practice of the member, and any support given to the registrant to recover capacity.
 The DM will file a mandatory report to the College.